open-trackers/.github/profile/README.md

 * Data mobility, where the user can conveniently export their data for review.

-* Leverage the Apple platform to provide sophisticated capabilities with minimal code.
+* Leverages the Apple platform to provide sophisticated capabilities with minimal code.

-* Share code between _Tracker_ projects to ease maintenance, the development of new tracker apps, and to provide a consistent user interface.
+* Shared code between _Tracker_ projects to ease maintenance, the development of new tracker apps, and to provide a consistent user interface.